thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ### Settings

 Dashboard settings allow adjusting and altering the overall look of the Dashboard.
+You can change the title, logo, and customize the toolbar.
 To start customizing the Dashboard enter the [Edit mode](#edit-mode).
 After entering the edit mode, click the “gear” icon at the top of the window, so the dashboard settings will be opened.